pi-geosolutions/core-geonetwork/docs/eng/users/source/quickstartguide/installing/index.rst

 **Disk Space** : Minimum of 512MB of free disk space.
 Additional space is required depending on the amount of spatial data that you expect to upload.

-**Other Software requirements** : A Java Runtime Environment (JRE 1.6.0).
+**Other Software requirements** : A Java Runtime Environment (JRE 1.6.0 or later).
 For server installations, Apache Tomcat and a dedicated JDBC compliant DBMS (MySQL, Postgresql, Oracle) can be used instead of Jetty and H2.

 Additional Software
 ```````````````````